What are Poppy Seeds? How To Use White Poppy Seeds?

 They taste slightly nutty when roasted.

-- To be used as a topping for breads, cakes, pastry crusts, pancakes, waffle or other confectionery and baked dishes.
+- Use as a topping for breads, cakes, pastry crusts, pancakes, waffle or other confectionery and baked dishes.

-2. You can also add a nutty crunch to your fruits or salads, by sprinkling a teaspoon or two of poppy seeds or in the dressing.
+- You can also add a nutty crunch to your fruits or salads, by sprinkling a teaspoon or two of poppy seeds in the dressing.

-3. Adding a few tablespoon of poppy seeds to batter makes crunchy fritters
+- Adding a few tablespoon of poppy seeds to batter makes crunchy fritters.

 Making a paste of poppy seeds can be a bit tricky because of the size and the sand like texture.